 Kristina grew up in a small farming community in southwest Iowa.
 Today, she lives on five acres in the country while running her own consulting business in the city.
-Her website, www.kristinashouse.com, features homemaking, gardening, travel, entertainment, business and technology tips.
+Her website, www.kristinashouse.com, features cooking, traveling, working and other tips.
 In the kitchen, Kristina bridges the recipes of her past to the new flavors and fashionable foods of today.
 In business, she combines a Midwest work ethic with trendy tech tools.
-Join her each week for flashbacks and fast-forwards.
+Join her for flashbacks and fast-forwards.
 To contact her, e-mail: Kristina@kristinashouse.com.

 This is my cousin Jenny’s White Chicken Chili recipe.
 It has been cold and rainy here so gather your ingredients and plan to make this on the next cold and rainy day!

 1 tsp minced garlic

 1 1/2 tsp oregano